GSA/notifications-api/terraform/README.md

 deploy the application from the CI/CD pipeline.
 Create a new account by running:

 `./create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME>`

+SpaceDeployers are also needed to run Terraform locally &mdash; they fill user and password input variables (via `deployers` within `main.tf`) that some of our Terraform modules require when they start running.
+Using a SpaceDeployer account locally is covered in [the next section](#workflow-for-deployed-environments).

 ## Workflow for deployed environments